ridwanam9/tasktracker-cli/README.md

+# Task Tracker CLI

-This is the CLI for Task Tracker by Ridwan Amirul Maulana (Me)
+This is the CLI for Task Tracker by Ridwan Amirul Maulana (Me).
+The project was written in Python while JSON is used to store the tasks.

-# How to use
+## Usage

 ### Add tasks
 ```sh